RAVING-Informatics/Pangenome-Realignment/benchmarking/README.md

 **Clinvar Variants**

-To view variant5 quality scores for clinvar variants, intersect the cohort VCF file with clinvar variants:
+To view variant quality scores for clinvar variants, intersect the cohort VCF file with clinvar variants:

 - T2T-CHM13:
 ```